Apply for Community Impact Grants

 MCF awards Community Impact grants to nonprofits working in five areas of focus: Arts and Culture, Community Development, Environment, Learning, and Nonprofit Capacity Building.

 MCF's Community Impact grantmaking process begins with organizations submitting a Letter of Inquiry (LOI).
 MCF staff review these letters to ensure the organizations are eligible to apply and that the requests conform to MCF's mission and focus areas.
-We are no longer taking LOIs for 2024 Community Impact grants.
-Please check back for updates on 2025 Community Impact Grant Round Updates in January.
+We will begin accepting LOIs for the 2025 grantmaking round on the new AkoyaGo GoApply platform in mid-April.
+We only have one Community Impact grant round per year.

 The Grantmaking Committee reviews the grant applications and forwards recommendations to the Board of Governors, which makes the final decision on funding at its October meeting.
 Grants will be announced in late October.